 Fashioned by the One Creator

 Among our community members, we come from countless walks of life, from locations all over the country and the world.
-We are a community shaped by many cultures, experiences, and hopes.
-And yet, by Divine Providence, we believe we’ve all been gathered here together.
+We are a community shaped by different cultures, experiences, and hopes.
+And yet, by Divine Providence, we believe we’ have all been gathered here together.

-I wish to reaffirm my commitment to making Providence College a more just and loving community.
-Doing so will require addressing the causes for the hurt, bias, and injustice which some members of our community have experienced.
+I wish to reaffirm the College’s commitment to making Providence College a more just and loving community.
 We do this because the Gospel of Jesus Christ and the consistent teaching of the Catholic Church demand this of us.
 Our Catholic and Dominican identity drives our commitment to becoming a just, inclusive, and diverse community, and as such, we eschew both a merely secular notion of diversity or any profession of faith that does not embrace every human being as a child of God, made in His image and likeness, and equal in dignity.

 2. On the Beloved Community: An introduction to what we mean by the phrase “beloved community” at Providence College.
 It begins with the Rev. Dr. Martin Luther King, Jr.’s theological vision of the beloved community and builds upon it with the Catholic theological tradition and vision of higher education.